mdn/content/files/en-us/learn/html/introduction_to_html/structuring_a_page_of_content/index.md

 - Use the [W3C Nu HTML Checker](https://validator.w3.org/nu/) to catch unintended mistakes in your HTML, CSS, and SVG — mistakes you might have otherwise missed — so that you can fix them.
 - You don't need to know any CSS to do this assessment; you just need to put the provided CSS inside an HTML element.
 - The provided CSS is designed so that when the correct structural elements are added to the markup, they will appear green in the rendered page.
-- If you are getting stuck and can't envisage what elements to put where, draw out a simple block diagram of the page layout, and write on the elements you think should wrap each block.
+- If you are getting stuck and can't envisage what the location of each element, draw a simple block diagram of the page layout, and write down the elements you think should wrap each block.
 This is extremely helpful.

 ## Example